 When you return to the Center talk to them about the Goddess and the God and how they are always there.
 Let them know about Love and the Blessings that the Gods can give us.

 When you are done spend the rest of this Sabbat enjoying a huge feast.
-Take a look through the different recipes that I have posted in the last few weeks or cook some of your own.
-But most important of all spend time with family and friends.
+Take a look through the different recipes that I have posted in the last few weeks or cook your own.
+But be sure to enjoy the bounty of the Earth at this the third harvest.